Qazi Nisar: Waqf Board

+Dr. Qazi Nisar who had campaigned for local representation of the Auqaf and wanted no Government intervention in religious affairs started an extensive campaign against the running of the board by administrative officials under the direct control of the central Government under Narasimha Rao.
+In his addresses, he often remarked, "How unfortunate are Kashmiris that are major mosques are run by Sanghis and our donation money come back for our destruction."

+Through the virtue of several meetings and memorandums, Dr. Qazi Nisar put forth a basic constitution, and structure of the Auqaf before the authorities which was a handsome representation of public sentiments.
+He spoke of a 100-member council for the Auqaf, that would include two members from all the Tehsil mosques of the district and the members would then choose a head through the virtue of a vote.
+Dr. Qazi Nisar was strongly against the usage of the Auqaf donation money by the government and through the virtue of his memorandums, he established that Auqaf money could be used for teaching the underprivileged kids, publication of Sufi literature, building schools and hospitals.

+He often repeated in his sermons, "I will not let my money be used against me by the Government.
+My people, take the Aquaf back or else it will devastate us all in the future."

 Ummat e Islami

-Qazi Nisar founded the socio-religious organization, Ummat e Islami in 1986 as a collective resistance movement against the suspension of Muslim employees in the Kashmir Valley.
-"He was approached several times by Agencies from both India and Pakistan," says Mir Muntazir, the General Secretary of the organization.
+Qazi Nisar founded the socio-religious organisation, Ummat e Islami in 1986 as a collective resistance movement against the suspension of Muslim employees in the Kashmir Valley.
+"He was approached several times by Agencies from both India and Pakistan," says Mir Muntazir, the General Secretary of the organisation.
 "He believed that people are his support and he needs no other.
 He did not swear allegiance to either of the two sides".
-The organization died for lack of finance.
+The organisation died because of a lack of finances.
 "He was approached several times by members from both the sides.
 The Indian agencies approached through journalists, doctors, clerics at times which often got him agitated and because of that reason some journalists also wrote against him," added Muntazir.

 Back to Kashmir

 Nisar returned to Kashmir in 1984 and worked at the Department of Arabic at Kashmir University.
 He quit the job and chose to work for his people.
 He served initially as a preacher at Magarmal Bagh in Srinagar, and after the death of his father, went to Islamabad to serve as the chief preacher there.
 He continued to preach there until he was assassinated by Pro India gunmen in 1994.

 Later he served a PSA in Kuthua Jail alongside Mohammed Ashraf Sahrai and Ghulam Nabi Sumji.
 Sehrai remembers those days as "toughest days of life" He recalls that Qazi Nisar was the first one who asked SP Kathua jail "to allow them to pray in congregation".
 The demand was refused but consequently agreed to after all of us hunger striked".